wbcmedia/wbcmedia.github.io/draft.md

 - Ella appears and watches Gideon
 - Gideon begins to read the real will to the audience

-**_Gideon_** : "I hereby leave everything to Freddie and Mrs Buttermuffin, my faithful servants, and friends"...
-Can you believe uncle Clive was going to give everything to those complete strangers.
+**_Gideon_** : Nah then, what's this say?
+"I hereby leave everything to Freddie and Mrs Buttermuffin, my faithful servants, and friends"...
+Can you believe uncle Clive was going to give everything to those complete strangers?
 I'm family!
 I deserve everything.
 And I'm going to GET everything.

 - The curtains open
 - Freddie and Mrs Buttermuffin are onstage together with Barclay and Barclay